 Student files.
 Student files are typically kept in the department office.
 Information on your advisees, such as contact information, unofficial transcripts, and course schedule, can also be found in Your Connection.

 Support.
-SUNY Fredonia has a wonderful Academic Advising with an extremely helpful staff ready to answer your questions.
+The State University of New York at Fredonia has a wonderful Academic Advising with an extremely helpful staff ready to answer your questions.
 The Academic Advising is located at 2148 Fenton Hall (ext.
 3188).
 The staff conducts orientation for all new faculty and posts important information on their website.

 Students may locate internships on their own, with your help, or through the Career Development Office, located in Gregory Hall (ext.
 3327).
 Academic credits are awarded according to the following formula: